 Reading Order

-If you just want to know what all the fuss is about, you can read the main comic from start to finish with no issue.
-However, there are many bits of side content included in TUHC.
-Reading these is not essential, but doing so gives you the right to feel smug for understanding the many inside jokes, inspirations and references present in Homestuck.
+If you just want to know what all the fuss is about, you'll have little issue reading the main comic from start to end.
+However, there are many bits of side material within the UHC.
+Whilst not essential reading, doing so gives you the right to feel smug for understanding the many inside jokes, inspirations, and references present in Homestuck proper.
 New Reader Mode will unlock these as you go along.

-Jailbreak, Bard Quest, and Problem Sleuth: The first three MSPA comics are very enjoyable in their own right.
-At a measly 1,855 pages, why not?
+Jailbreak, Bard Quest, and Problem Sleuth: The first three MSPA comics are fun in their own right.
+What's another 1,855 pages?

-Team Special Olympics: Mr Hussie's older works before even MSPA.
-I personally like The Starlight Calliope as well as And It Don't Stop
+Team Special Olympics: Mr Hussie's older works before even MSPA, amongst which I like The Starlight Calliope and And It Don't Stop

 Sweet Bro and Hella Jeff and The Blog of Dave Strider: May be funny